 Low Value threshold for duty free import

-Most countries have a low value thresholds under which goods can be imported duty free.
-This is often referred to as the diminimus value.
+Most countries have a low value thresholds under which goods can import duty free.
+This is also the diminimis value.
 The low value threshold can be as high as US$800 to the USA, EU€150.
-Canada's diminimus value depends on from where to goods are sent but is CA$20 for imports from most countries.
-Canada_duty_free_low_value_threshold_Jet_graphic
+Canada's diminimis value depends on from where to goods ship but is CA$20 for imports from most countries.
+Verify the benefit of low value duty free thresholds.

 What are Anti-dumping duties?

-Anti-dumping duties are tariffs that are imposed on imported goods that are sold at prices that are lower than their fair market value.
-These duties are intended to protect domestic industries from foreign competition that is perceived as being unfair.
+Anti-dumping duties are tariffs that are on goods that are sold at prices that are lower than their fair market value.
+These duties intend to protect domestic industries from foreign competition that is perceived as being unfair.

 What are Countervailing duties?

-Countervailing duties are tariffs that are imposed on imported goods that are subsidized by the exporting country's government.
-These duties are intended to level the playing field for domestic producers by offsetting the advantage that the subsidies provide to foreign producers.
+Countervailing duties are tariffs that on goods that subsidize by the exporting country's government.
+These duties intend to level the playing field for domestic producers by offsetting the advantage that the subsidies provide to foreign producers.

 What is the difference between import duty and taxes?

-Duty is a type of tax levied on goods as they are imported into a country while taxes are charges that are imposed on goods and services by governments.
-Imports to countries with a value added tax (VAT*) regiment are charged taxes at the time import.
-In general, VAT is a common feature of the tax systems in European countries and the UK, but it is also found in many other parts of the world.
+Duty is a type of tax on goods as they import into a country.
+Taxes are charges on the sale of goods and servicesfd.
+Imports to countries with a value add tax (VAT*) subject to this tax in addition to duty.
+VAT is a common feature of the tax systems in Europe, the UK, Australia, Singapore and other parts of the world.

-They are usually calculated as a percentage of the price of the goods and accessed even if goods can be imported duty free.
+They are usually calculate as a percentage of the price of the goods and apply even to duty free imports.

-For imported goods, value added tax is most often calculated on the total of the import value for customs (read more about valuation) plus duty.
+For imports, value add tax is most often on the total of the import value for customs (read more about valuation) plus duty.

 Note on value: The value of an import includes the value of the goods plus shipping costs and insurance.
-This is referred to as the CIF (Cost, Insurance Freight) or landed value.
+This is the CIF (Cost, Insurance Freight) or landing value.

 declared value vectorVerify the correct valuation of goods for import.

-The importing company can sometimes claim back much of the VAT they pay on imported goods.
+The importing company can sometimes claim back much of the VAT they pay to clear the goods.

-* VAT - Value Added Tax for imports explained
+* VAT - Value Add Tax for imports

-A value-added tax (VAT) is a type of consumption tax that is imposed on most goods and services in many countries around the world.
-VAT is usually calculated as a percentage of the price of the goods or services and is collected at each stage of the production and distribution process.
+A value-add tax (VAT) is a type of consumption tax on most goods and services in many countries around the world.
+VAT is calculation is usually a percentage of the price of the goods or services.
+Collection is at each stage of the production and distribution process.

 The way VAT works is that when a business purchases goods or services, it pays VAT on the purchase price.
-When the business sells the goods or services, it charges VAT to the customer.
-The business is then able to claim back the VAT it has paid on its purchases, so the net effect is that the business only pays VAT on the value that it has added to the goods or services.
+When the business sells the goods or services, VAT applies to the customer.
+The business is then able to claim back the VAT it has paid on its purchases The net effect is that the business only pays VAT on the value is adds to the goods or services.

-Example: Calculating UK Import fees for a consignment valued £2000 import subject to a 9% duty
+Example: Calculating UK Import fees for a consignment under £2000 import subject to a 9% duty

 • Duty: £180